-Typical circumstances where a Congressional inquiry could be effective include but are not limited to:
+Typical circumstances where a Congressional inquiry could be effective include but are not limited to circumstances where:

-- If your case is taking longer than USCIS’ published processing times or DOS common processing times.
+- Your case is taking longer than USCIS’ published processing times or DOS common processing times.

-- If an Embassy or Consulate will not answer your questions about the legal or factual basis for a visa refusal.
+- An Embassy or Consulate has failed to answer your questions about the legal or factual basis for a visa refusal.

 Note that the congressional office will not provide you with legal advice.

 Also, beware that USCIS or DOS will not expedite a case solely on the basis of a congressional inquiry.
 Where expedited processing is requested, the subject of the request needs to show that the expedite criteria have been met.
 (USCIS criteria are here; DOS criteria for each consular post are usually on their website).